-Dental Negligence Attorneys in Gainesville, FL
+Dental Negligence Attorneys

 Dentists and other medical professionals must act in accordance with what is known as standards of care.
 If a dentist’s actions fall outside this standard, or if they act with complete disregard of practice guidelines or state regulations (Ch.
 466, Florida Statutes), they can be sued by the patient for negligence, and be held liable for medical costs, lost wages and pain and suffering.

 If you’re experiencing an infection, intense pain following a routine dental procedure or if you feel your condition wasn’t treated properly by a dentist in Florida, you should immediately contact an experienced dental negligence attorney at Warner, Sechrest & Butts by calling 352.373.5922.

 What Are Some Ways Dental Negligence Occurs?